owkin/GrAIdient/README.md

 The `ModelContext` is used in order to build this graph of layers.
-Once created, you are naturally editing a graph of layers where each layer receiving the context will be appended to the list of layers of the same model.
+Once created, you are naturally editing a graph of layers where each layer that receives the context will be appended to the list of layers of the same model.

 <ins>Example</ins>: